 Novak et al. (2008) conducted a systematic review to evaluate the evidence in support of guidelines on frequency and timing of epidural steroid injections, to help determine what sort of response should occur to repeat an injection.
 The review included 11 randomized, controlled trials, one prospective controlled trial, and two prospective cohort studies.
 The authors stated that many of the problems with this type of research stem from a lack of understanding of the underlying mechanisms of radicular pain and how epidural steroid injections provide an effect.
 The underlying mechanism of glucocorticoid activity is not clearly understood, and there is no indication for repeat injection based solely on the characteristics of the medication, itself.
-The authors concluded that there is limited evidence to suggest guidelines for frequency and timing of epidural steroid injections or to help define an appropriate partial response that would trigger a repeat injection.
-Research suggests that repeat injections may improve outcomes, but conclusions cannot be made due to methodological limitations of the available evidence.
+The authors concluded that there is limited evidence to suggest guidelines for frequency and timing of epidural steroid injections may improve outcomes, but conclusions cannot be made due to methodological limitations of the available evidence.
 The authors further concluded that there does not appear to be any evidence to support the common practice of a series of injections.

 The American Pain Society's evidenced-based clinical practice guideline based on the systematic review by R. Chou and colleagues (2009) recommended that interdisciplinary rehabilitation be considered as a treatment option for persistent, disabling low-back pain that does not respond to usual, non-interdisciplinary therapies.
 For persistent, non-radicular low-back pain, the guideline did not recommend facet joint corticosteroid injection, prolotherapy, or intradiscal corticosteroid injection, and noted that there is insufficient evidence to reliably guide recommendations on use of other interventional therapies.
 A shared decision-making process was recommended, including a detailed discussion of risks, benefits, and treatment alternatives, to guide decisions regarding surgery.
-A shared decision-making process was also recommended for radicular low-back pain, including a detailed discussion of risks and inconsistent evidence regarding short-term benefits, to guide decisions regarding epidural steroid injection.
-Likewise, a shared decision-making process was recommended to guide decisions regarding surgery for spinal stenosis and prolapsed lumbar disc, noting, however, that supporting evidence was stronger than for surgery, to treat non-radicular low back pain.
+A shared decision-making process was also recommended for radicular low-back pain, including a detailed discussion of risks and inconsistent evidence regarding short-term benefits, to guide decisions regarding surgery for spinal stenosis and prolapsed lumbar disc, noting, however, that supporting evidence was stronger than for surgery, to treat non-radicular low back pain.